peterallanwalker/Argo_Log_Collector/README.md

 so get_logs.py will work on Windows machines that have PuTTy installed.
 Download from https://putty.org/ Alternatively, if not wanting to install PuTTy, you should be able to just install pscp.exe on its own (but I've not tested that).

+(Argo section processors do not currently support SFTP, hence need to use SCP)

 Python standard library - os, sys, subprocess, time.

 Local file imports - cli_utils.py, cli_arg_parser.py, settings.py